bh specialist with patient

 • A baccalaureate degree from an accredited institution is required; a master’s degree is preferred.

-• Applicants must have passed or be eligible to take the National Commission on Certification of Physician Assistants Examination before the program begins.
+• Applicants must have passed or be eligible to take the National Commission on Certification of Physician Assistants Examination prior to the start of the program.

-• A Kansas PA license must be obtained before the program starts.
+• A valid Kansas PA license must be obtained before the fellowship begins.

 PA shaking hands